 Digital Products (Plan Early, Launch After You Have Traffic)

-Once you understand what your audience needs, you can create digital products: ebooks, templates, online courses, or toolkits.
+Once you understand what your audience needs, you can create digital products: ebooks, templates, online courses, toolkits.
 These have the highest profit margins because there’s no commission split.

 But don’t build it yet.
 Wait until you have traffic and an email list to sell to.
-Building a course for an audience of zero is a common and expensive mistake.

 Step 9: Track, Update, and Grow